 Right to complain

-Should you not be satisfied with the way we have responded to your concerns you have the right to submit a complaint to us.
-If you are still unhappy with our reaction to your complaint, you can escalate it to the ING Bank Data Protection Officer.
-You can also contact the data protection authority in your country.
+Should you as a customer, or a customer’s representative, be unsatisfied with the way we have responded to your concerns, you have the right to submit a complaint to us.
+For example, if you have any complaints about how IBAL has handled your personal information or you wish to make a complaint about how IBAL has breached the Australian Privacy Principles, Division 3 of Part IIIA of the Privacy Act or the Privacy (Credit Reporting Code) 2014.
+If you are still unhappy with our reaction to your complaint, you can escalate it to the ING Bank data protection officer.

 Exercising your rights